crystal-lang/crystal-website/_posts/2024-11-05-lifetime-event-loop.md

 automatically enabled on these systems.
 Read [more about availability][availability] in the RFC.

-All other operating systems keep the previous event loop driver: `libevent` on Unix systems, `IOCP` on Windows.
+For the time being other UNIX operating systems still use the `libevent` event loop by default (regressions, issues or untested).
+You can still force enable it using `-Devloop=kqueue` (BSDs) or `-Devloop=epoll` (e.g. Solaris).

+Windows is unaffected and keeps using `IOCP`.

 In case of performance regression or other issues, you can switch back to the legacy event loop implementation with the compile-time flag